-When you are sick, you may need to increase your rapid or short acting insulin doses or even take an extra injection to lower high blood sugars and get rid of ketones.
+When you are sick, you may need to increase your rapid or short acting insulin dose or even take an extra injection to lower high blood sugars.

 Important: The following section on insulin adjustment is a guideline only.
 Check with your health care team before using these guidelines.